How to Build Habits That Stick

 Normally, we set a goal and start doing the activity that will get us to our goal:

 ie I want to lose weight so I’m going to run every day in the park.
 If I repeat this activity, then a habit will be formed.
-I had read that you need to do something 26 times at least to make it a habit and did #100daysofgratitude on Instagram at the end of 2017 to help me through a tough time.
+I had read in various sources that you need to do something 26 times at least to make it a habit and did #100daysofgratitude on Instagram at the end of 2017 to help me through a tough time in life.

 Dean says this isn’t true and research shows that it does vary a LOT between people; don’t we all know someone who was vegetarian for a decade and then suddenly started eating meat?
 Or someone who worked out in the gym consistently and then dropped it?

 The closed loop

 The real answer to building habits is in creating a closed loop.
 While Dean calls this the Habit Loop; James Clear, in his post (https://jamesclear.com/three-steps-habit-change), calls it the 3 R’s of Habit Formation.
 It’s a bit of a mouthful, but 3 R’s is easier to remember:

 - Reminder (the triggers that initiates your behaviour)

 - Routine (the behaviour you want to make a habit)

 - Reward (the benefit you gain from doing this behaviour)

 What I like about how James refers to the reward is that its the ‘benefit gained’.
 I feel like that’s different from the ‘reward’.
 The reason I say this is because with the work I do, I often hear people talking about food as a reward.
 When you were a child, did your mother placate you with food?
 To keep you quiet when you were at the bank, or shopping?
 Or as a reward for good behaviour?
 Or a punishment for bad behaviour?